Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Proposed Methods

 where $\bar{\alpha}_t$ denotes cumulative noise attenuation.
 The term $\hat{\mathbf{x}}_0(\mathbf{x}_t, t)$ is a key intermediate variable: at each step, it is the one-step denoised estimate from $\bm{\epsilon}_\theta$, evolving from a coarse prediction to a sharp final output.
 The next sample $\mathbf{x}_{t-1}$ is then obtained by blending $\hat{\mathbf{x}}_0$ with the predicted noise $\bm{\epsilon}_\theta$:

 Iterating from $t=T$ to $t=0$ yields the final sample $\mathbf{x}_0$.
 Our method intervenes at this stage by \emph{modifying $\hat{\mathbf{x}}_0$ to enforce trajectory control}.
-Notably, other popular solvers, such as UniPC \citep{UniPC}, EDM \citep{EDM}, and PNDM \citep{IPNDM}, also compute $\hat{\mathbf{x}}_0$ directly or can recover it via a parameterized transformation, so our framework is broadly compatible.
-Since our experiments primarily use the flow-based Wan2.1 \citep{Wan21} model, we will subsequently detail our algorithm using a flow-based formulation.
+Notably, other popular solvers, such as UniPC \citep{UniPC}, EDM \citep{EDM}, and PNDM \citep{IPNDM}, also compute $\hat{\mathbf{x}}_0$ directly or can recover it via a parameterized transformation, so our framework is broadly compatible and can be flexibly applied to current mainstream diffusion-based and flow-based models.
+Since our experiments primarily use the flow-based Wan2.1 \citep{Wan21} model, we will subsequently detail our algorithm using a \emph{flow-based} formulation.

 \textbf{Classifier Free Guidance.} To improve fidelity to the condition, CFG \citep{CFG} adjusts the network prediction during sampling as: